-A component of the California School Recognition Program (CSRP), the California Teachers of the Year (CA TOY) Program highlights educational innovation, student learning, and the rewards of teaching.
+A component of the California Department of Education (CDE) California School Recognition Program (CSRP), the California Teachers of the Year (CA TOY) Program highlights educational innovation, student learning, and the rewards of teaching.
 The purpose of the CA TOY Program is to honor the teaching profession and to heighten interest in teaching as a career.
 The program affords the opportunity to bring attention to teachers who successfully employ strategies to increase academic success and narrow the achievement gap among a range of students.
 Further, the program attracts public attention to the positive aspects of our educational system.
 Teacher quality and recruitment as well as retention ranks high on every educational agenda in the state.

 The program's goals are to:

 - Identify and honor exemplary and highly qualified teachers throughout California within a structure of local, regional, and statewide recognition activities.

 - Make the application process accessible to all teachers in the state.

 - Encourage the participation of teachers in local and county selection processes who reflect the rich diversity of their students.

 - Increase the participation of small or underrepresented counties.

 - Select articulate teachers to serve as CA TOYs who will effectively represent the state's teachers; motivate and inspire other educators; and champion the positive contributions of the teaching profession.